txstate-etc/dataloader-factory/README.md

   // cacheKeyFn to be passed to each DataLoader
   cacheKeyFn: key => stringify(key)

+  // Usually registerFiltered is for relations that return arrays, but in rare cases
+  // it may be useful on a one-to-one relation.
+If this is set to true, each call to
-  // each call to DataLoader.load() should return one row instead of
-  // an array of rows
+  // DataLoader.load() will return an object instead of an array of objects
   returnOne: false

   // set idLoaderKey to the registered name of an ID Loader to automatically